-The Information Systems Audit and Control (ISAC) major provides students with the knowledge and skills needed to meet the challenges and opportunities of a world increasingly driven by information technology.
+The Information Systems Audit and Control (ISAC) major provides students with the knowledge and skills needed to meet the challenges and opportunities of a world increasingly driven by information technology and big data.
 The ISAC major equips students to work as auditors of information systems departments for internal auditing firms, software vendors or leading companies that have integrated sophisticated enterprise systems such as SAP.
-Specializations available within the major can prepare students for careers in internal controls assessment, enterprise systems configuration and audit, information technology auditing, business systems consulting, information risk assessment, World Wide Web assurance and many other emerging areas.
+Specializations available within the major can prepare students for careers in internal controls assessment, enterprise systems configuration and audit, information technology auditing, internal audit, business systems consulting, information risk assessment, big data analytics, distributed ledger audits, and many other emerging areas.

 Students majoring in ISAC will qualify for one year of experience on their way to the Certified Information System Auditor (CISA) credential.